ujizin/LeetCodeChallenges/README.md

 This repository was exclusively created for registering LeetCode challenges!

-The goal is to complete at least one challenge every day.
+The goal is to complete at least one challenge each day.

 ## Challenges